specialprivacy/special-log-generator/README.md

 The config file format is json which takes the following keys:
 - `process`: An array of strings with potential values for `process`
 - `purpose`: An array of strings with potential values for `purpose`
+- `processing`: An array of strings with potential values for `processing`
+- `recipient`: An array of strings with potential values for `recipient`
-- `location`: An array of strings with potential values for `location`
+- `storage`: An array of strings with potential values for `storage`
-- `userID`: An array of strings with potential values for `userId`
+- `userID`: An array of strings with potential values for `userID`
-- `attributes`: An array of strings with potential values for `attributes`
+- `data`: An array of strings with potential values for `data`

 If the config file contains unknown keys, they will be ignored.
 If the type of any of the defined keys does not match, an error with a (hopefully) useful description will be shown.